ArnoVel/ArnoVel.github.io/index.markdown

 For more information,
 do not hesitate to contact me.
-The address I consult most frequently is arno.vel1996@gmail.com, but in case I don't answer, try arnovel@sjtu.edu.cn
+The address I consult most frequently is <arno.vel1996@gmail.com>, but in case I can't access this mailbox (VPN issues), try <arnovel@sjtu.edu.cn>.